simonw/sqlite-utils/docs/cli-reference.rst

       --json-cols                 Detect JSON cols and output them as JSON, not escaped strings
-      -r, --raw                   Raw output, first column of first row -p, --param <TEXT TEXT>...
+      -r, --raw                   Raw output, first column of first row --raw-lines                 Raw output, first column of each row -p, --param <TEXT TEXT>...
 Named :parameters for SQL query --functions TEXT            Python code defining one or more custom SQL functions